vippsas/shopware-plugin/docs/configure.md

 ### Composer & Git installment of plugin

-Installing the plugin without using the shopware UI and activating the plugin
+Installing the plugin without using the Shopware UI and activating the plugin

 ```bash
 php bin/console plugin:install --activate VippsMobilepayEpayment